Amiens Cathedral

 The plan of Amiens Cathedral is like that of the other Classical cathedrals at Chartres and Reims, as well as the Notre-Dame in Paris: a three-aisled nave with a twin-towered west facade, a three-aisled transept, a five-aisled choir, an ambulatory, and radiating chapels.

-The beautiful and recently-cleaned west front consists of three portals covered with deep porches, surmounted by two galleries, then twin towers connected by a third gallery.
+The famously beautiful west front of Amiens Cathedral consists of three portals protected under deep porches, two galleries, a large rose window (16th century), and twin towers connected by a third gallery.
 The second gallery is called the Gallery of Kings and, like the one at Notre-Dame Cathedral, consists of 19th-century replacement statues by Viollet le Duc.

 Every night during the summer and at Christmastime, a multicolor laser light show provides a vivid idea of what it must have looked like to medieval visitors, for whom this was their only way of "reading" the Bible.
 The light show is accompanied by atmospheric music and an explanation of the various sculptures (in French).